elahehsb/Distributed-Data-Processing-and-Machine-Learning-Pipeline-with-Apache-Spark-and-PyTorch/README.md

 This project demonstrates the use of Apache Spark and PyTorch for handling large-scale data, performing advanced computations, and leveraging open-source tools in a Linux-based environment.
 The goal is to build an end-to-end distributed data processing and machine learning pipeline.

 Table of Contents

-Project Structure
+1. Project Structure
-Setup Instructions
+2. Setup Instructions
-Usage
+3. Usage
-Pipeline Description
+4. Pipeline Description
-Results
+5. Results
-Contributing
+6. Contributing
-License

 Project Structure

 ├── environment_setup.sh